quadsurf/react-curriculum/01-introduction-to-react.md

 ### Exercise

 Update your code with the above changes.
-Make sure everything is working before moving on to the next section.
+Once everything is working, update your notes with what you just learned.

 ## Component state